evkx/evkx.github.io/content/models/mercedes/eqe_suv/EQE_53_4MATICplus_SUV/_index.md

 You can choose between two sound systems on the Mercedes-AMG EQE 53 4MATIC+ SUV.
 With the Advanced Soundsystem, you get nine speakers with a max system output of 225 watts.
 With the Burmester Surround Soundsystem, you get 13 speakers with a max system output of 590 watts.

-In addition, with the a standard in-car navigation system, you get the help you need to find your destination.
+In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Mercedes-AMG EQE 53 4MATIC+ SUV supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 4 USB-C connections as standard.
 ## Lights